Legal aid cuts for prisoners

 Since the cuts came into force, conditions in prisons have deteriorated sharply.
 Violence and self-injury have risen to record levels, and more than 270 people in prison have taken their own lives.
 Calls to our charities have increased by almost 50 per cent.

-We need your help to raise at least £5,000 and we’re aiming for £25,000.
-This will ensure that the charities’ front line legal work for people in prison is not put at risk as a result of the case.
+We want to ensure that the charities’ front line legal work for people in prison is not put at risk.

 The impact of the cuts